MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: MathFlow: A Modular Visual Mathematical Problem-Solving Pipeline

-\subsection{MathFlow: A Modular Visual Mathematical Problem-Solving Pipeline}
+\section{MathFlow: A Modular Visual Mathematical Problem-Solving Pipeline}

+Motivated by the key findings illustrated above, we aim to enhance the extraction of accurate textual EI and RP.
+Hence, we introduce a modular problem-solving pipeline, MathFlow.
 The MathFlow pipeline consists of two stages to alleviate the limitations of MLLMs in visual mathematical problem-solving.
-In the perception stage, the model extracts critical information from visual data and converts it into a text representation, seamlessly integrating it with the original problem statement.
+In the perception stage, the model extracts critical information from visual data and converts it into a text representation, integrating it with the original problem.
 This enriched input is then passed to the inference stage.

 A model's perception and inference capabilities are inherently distinct, with strong perception being a prerequisite for accurate inference.
 Consequently, we prioritize enhancing the model's perception abilities to enable precise extraction and interpretation of visual information, thereby supporting more reliable inference.
 Then, the inference stage can utilize other state-of-the-art MLLMs/LLMs, allowing the best inference capabilities to complement the perception improvements brought by MathFlow.
 This modular methodology ensures flexibility and robustness in solving complex visual mathematical problems.
-For simplicity, we refer to the model in the perception stage as the ``perception model" and the model in the inference stage as the ``inference model".
+For simplicity, we refer to the model in the perception stage as ``perception model'' and the model in the inference stage as ``inference model''.

 Furthermore, MathFlow's training strategy is divided into two stages: the multi-task pretraining stage and the supervised fine-tuning stage.
 Upon completion of training, we obtain a fine-tuned MLLM (MathFlow-P-7B).